 SAS and Career Services

-Student Accessibility Services and Career Services are partners in career readiness and we encourage all students to reach out to resources available to UCF students through Handshake.
+Student Accessibility Services and Career Services are partners in promoting career readiness and diversity in hiring for students with disabilities.
+We encourage all UCF students to reach out to resources and opportunities available through Handshake.

 Our mission is to promote disability hiring and workplace accommodations for students entering into the working world.
 To help with this transition, we have resources available below and are also able collaborate to assist with your career preparation.